SLICE -- Combining Strong Lensing and X-ray in AC 114. Further Insights into the Merger Scenario

 Using these SL constraints, we construct a parametric mass model which explicitly incorporates the \textsc{Chandra} data into a combined SL+X-ray fit, using the recently developed methodology described in \citet{Beauchesne_2024}.
 This is only the second application of this functionnality, the first being the study of AS\,1063 by \citet{Beauchesne_2024,Beauchesne_2025a,Beauchesne_2025b}.
 This allows us to disentangle the DM and the X-ray emitting components.
 The DM component in \lens\, is found to be unimodal, spatially coincident with the BCG, and characterized by a large core radius, 83$\pm$5\,kpc, consistent with values reported in other SL clusters.

 Adding the \textsc{XMM} data provides important clues, further indicating that \lens\, is undergoing a major merger with a North-Western companion, \lens b, now largely devoided of its hot gas.
-This scenario naturally explains the strong external shear, the X-ray and radio evidence of violent dynamics (X-ray tail and thermodynamic properties, double relics, central radio halo), and the very high velocity dispersion.
+This scenario naturally explains the strong external shear, the X-ray and radio evidence of violent dynamics (X-ray tail and thermodynamic properties, radio relic, central radio halo), and the very high velocity dispersion.

 This work demonstrates the value of fully combined SL+X-ray modelling in the JWST era, particularly for systems with complex assembly histories.